georgeabr/linux-howtos/kate-and-python.md

 Download this file and add it to the `LSP client` config in `Kate`
 https://invent.kde.org/kde/kate/blob/master/addons/lspclient/settings.json

-Install `LSP` for python3.
+Install `LSP` for python3, with `sudo` maybe.
 See this - https://github.com/palantir/python-language-server:
 ```
-pip install python-language-server
+pip3 install python-language-server
 ```

 Run this, if issues: